bryce-marshall/exception/README.md

  * The base class for custom error types implementing the standard ECMAScript Error interface.
  * Instances of this type may be instantiated directly (without subclassing) in order to create custom error instances.
  */
-export declare class Exception extends Error {
+export declare class Exception extends SimpleException {
     /**
      * Creates a new Exception instance.
      * @param errorName The name (implied type) of the Error object implemented by this instance.